Access factsheets providing information on employment law issues for Ireland

 Tribunals in Northern Ireland do not automatically make use of witness statements, although they do in most cases, and witness statements are standard in discrimination cases.

-Because of recent rulings from the Northern Ireland Court of Appeal, tribunals will seldom permit a preliminary hearing, even on issues such as jurisdiction, meaning the claim has to go to a full hearing.
+As a result of rulings from the Northern Ireland Court of Appeal, tribunals will seldom permit a preliminary hearing, even on issues such as jurisdiction, meaning the claim has to go to a full hearing.

 The following changes to tribunal procedures introduced in Great Britain do not apply in Northern Ireland:

-The qualifying period before an employee can bring a claim of unfair dismissal remains at one year and has not been increased to two years as in Great Britain.
-There seems to be no political appetite to change this in the futureThe qualifying period before an employee can bring a claim of unfair dismissal remains at one year and has not been increased to two years as in Great Britain.
+As mentioned above, the qualifying period before an employee can bring a claim of unfair dismissal remains at one year and has not been increased to two years as in Great Britain.
 There seems to be no political appetite to change this in the future.

-There is only the statutory cap for compensation for unfair dismissal in Northern Ireland, unlike the cap of one year's salary or the upper statutory limit (whichever is lower) in Great Britain.
+There is only a statutory cap for compensation for unfair dismissal in Northern Ireland, unlike the cap of one year's salary or the upper statutory limit (whichever is lower) in Great Britain.

-A different cap on a weeks' pay for redundancy purposes applies in Northern Ireland (from April 2019, £525 in Great Britain, £547 in Norther Ireland) but it is reviewed each April.
+A different cap on a weeks' pay for redundancy purposes applies in Northern Ireland (from April 202019, £53825 in Great Britain, £56047 in Northern Ireland) but it is reviewed each April.

 The concept of ‘protected conversations’ does not apply in Northern Ireland and employers should use ‘without prejudice’ discussions carefully and only if they are sure this is applicable.